 Which CRM should you choose, HubSpot Vs Zoho?
-This is arguably one of the toughest decisions the marketers have to take when they are expanding the horizons of email marketing, lead capture, and management.
+This is arguably one of the toughest decisions marketers have to take when they are expanding the horizons of email marketing, lead capture, and management.
 HubSpot is 100% free forever to a certain limit and the limit is way higher than that of Zoho.
-To enjoy some of additional perks that enhances your campaign’s performance and ease the job, you do have to feed some money to HubSpot CRM.
-Zoho, on the other hand, has limited features, but it is reasonably priced when we see other major CRM softwares.
+To enjoy some of the additional perks that enhance your campaign’s performance and ease the job, you do have to feed some money to HubSpot CRM.
+On the other hand, Zoho has limited features, but it is reasonably priced when we see other major CRM softwares.
 So, we are down to discuss the two most popular CRM softwares that get the job done without drilling a hole in your pocket.

 What do you get in Free HubSpot CRM?

 - HubSpotFree CRM features include

 - Contact (contact is your lead or prospect) Management